tuannguyen14/SpectreWeb-AI/README.md

 | Local AI Models | 3 |
 | Learning Store Tables | 4 |

-## 🔒 Security Notice
+## 🔒 Legal & Ethical Use

-⚠️ **IMPORTANT**: Only test systems you have authorization for!
+⚠️ **IMPORTANT**: Only test systems you are explicitly authorized to test.

-- Get written permission before testing
+- Obtain written permission before any assessment.
-- Respect scope and rules of engagement
+- Respect scope, rate limits, and rules of engagement.
-- Report vulnerabilities responsibly
+- Follow responsible disclosure practices when reporting vulnerabilities.

 ## 📝 License

-MIT License - Use responsibly!
+MIT License – Use responsibly.

 ---

 <div align="center">

-**Built for Bug Bounty Hunters who think, not just scan**
+**Built for bug bounty hunters and security engineers who think, not just scan.**

 # 👻 Spectreweb AI v4.0